Use this procedure to migrate a Ubuntu 12.04 ServiceNav Box to a ServiceNav Box 4.0 and higher.

 Restarting Nagios : nagios restart service

-Reload the configuration of the supervision for SNB from the ServiceNav website.
+Reload the monitoring configuration for SNB from the ServiceNav UI.

 Test the correct NTP configuration : ntpq -np